-A debt relief order gives the same outcome as bankruptcy.
-However it is much cheaper to implement.
+A debt relief order gives the same outcome as bankruptcy but it is much cheaper to implement.
+However the qualification criteria are far stricter.

 Jump to article contents: